shunanya/Node.js-monitoring/README.md

         'action-getdata' - command for getting collected data
         'access_code' - the specially generated access code that is changing for every session

-Please note that monitor plugin for security reason currently listen localhost only
+Please note that monitor plugin listens requests from everywhere so, the port 10010 should be open to access from outside.
 The such requests are done by bash script part of monitor.

 ##### You should start monitor shell script firstly